The purpose of the DataVic Access Policy is:

 Not all government data will be suitable for release.
 Access to data may need to be restricted for reasons of privacy, public safety, security and law enforcement, public health, pre-existing contractual arrangements and compliance with the law.

-This DataVic Access Policy is complemented by the , which streamlines the state’s management of intellectual property and encourages access to Crown copyright on the least restrictive terms appropriate.
+This DataVic Access Policy is complemented by the whole of Victorian government Intellectual Property , which streamlines the state’s management of intellectual property and encourages access to Crown copyright on the least restrictive terms appropriate.

 DataVic Access Policy